 On Thursday, January 11, 2018, Facebook announced new changes to its News Feed algorithm.
-Watch this video below to get the gist.
+Watch this video to get the gist.

 I decided to calm down and let all the dust settle for seeing things objectively.
 Moreover, after allowing a couple of days pass and getting reactions from various marketers, this current News Feed algorithm change is intriguing.

 In the past change to the News Feed, back in 2016, the focus was to make users see more stories from friends.